nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ### Rendered HTML markup
-Syntax blocks consist are rendered as bunch of standard HTML tags only and there are no class names.
+Syntax blocks are rendered as a bunch of standard HTML tags only and there are no class names.
 For example, the following Markdown block:

 ```